 The formula sounds a bit convoluted — and it can be that way on the administrative end as well.
 That’s why plan administrators sometimes choose not to offer it as a catch-up option.

 “It requires information to calculate that the employers may not always have available to them.
-If an employee wants to participate in catch-up, they have to provide the payroll records that show they did not contribute the full amount they could have for past years,” says Durand.
+If an employee wants to participate in catch-up, they have to provide the payroll records that show they did not contribute the full amount they could have for past years,” Durand says.

-However, a government employer could theoretically kick in as much as the yearly limit if it wants.
+For instance, if a local government employer contributes $1,000 in 2017, the employee may only contribute $17,000.
+However, a government employer could theoretically kick in the entire yearly limit if it wants.

-As most government employees have a pension, defined contributions plans such as 457(b)s are considered supplemental savings plans — thus the lack of an employer match in most plans.
+Since most government employees have a pension, a defined contribution plan such as a 457(b) is considered a supplemental savings plan, which is why an employer match is uncommon.

-As employers can’t lure participants into the savings plan with free money, they may sign up for services that end up costing participants a little bit more but will encourage them to save.
+As government employers can’t lure workers into the 457(b) savings plan with free money, they may sign up for services that end up costing participants a little bit more but will encourage them to save.

-“The 457 plan doesn’t have a match, and it doesn’t really sell itself,” says Andrew Ness, principal at Mercer, a human resources and investment services consulting firm.
+“The 457 plan doesn’t have a match, and it doesn’t really sell itself,” says Andrew Ness, a consultant at Mercer Investment Consulting.

-“What is seen more commonly in the 457 market that isn’t as prevalent in the 401(k) market is an onsite education representative model — so having people physically visit to educate employees and enroll them in the plans,” he says.
+“What is seen more commonly in the 457 market that isn’t as prevalent in the 401(k) market is an on-site education representative model — so, having people physically visit to educate employees and enroll them in the plans,” Ness says.

-Bringing in representatives can drive up plan fees paid by participants.
+Bringing in representatives can drive up plan participants’ fees.
 But there are other factors that influence the cost of 457 plans to workers, such as the size of the plan.

-Similar to the corporate world, larger plans are able to negotiate fees more successfully than the smaller ones.
+Similar to the corporate world, larger plans have more leverage than smaller ones to negotiate fees.

-“Smaller plans usually have kind of a product in the box, and providers need to have a little bit more profit margin to service the small plan, so the fees are probably a little bit higher in those plans,” says Ness.
+“Smaller plans usually have kind of a product in the box, and providers need to have a little bit more profit margin to service the small plan, so the fees are probably a little bit higher in those plans,” Ness says.

 Withdrawals and early distributions

-When it comes to breaking into the account early, 457(b) plans make it a little bit harder to get money out in an emergency.
+When it comes to breaking into the account early, 457(b) plans make it a little harder to withdraw money in an emergency.

 “A 457 plan can only make hardship distributions if the participant has no other resources available.
 They would have to exhaust any monies they had in other places.
-Then if they took a distribution from the 457, they would have to stop making deferrals for a certain period of time,” says Jimmy Williamson, CPA and former member of the American Institute of Certified Public Accountants’ National CPA Financial Literacy Commission.
+Then, if they took a distribution from the 457, they would have to stop making deferrals for a certain period of time,” says Jimmy Williamson, a partner and CPA at Alabama-based MDA Professional Group, P.C.